VeryCrazyDog/sleepbot-to-sleep_as_android/README.md

 * `SLEEPBOT_EXPORT_DATE_FORMAT`: The date format used in the **Sleepbot** exported file.
 You will have to change it if the date format in the exported file not `dd/mm/yy`.
 * `SLEEPBOT_EXPORT_TIME_FORMAT`: The time format used in the **Sleepbot** exported file.
 Most like you don't need to change it.
 * `TIMEZONE`: The timezone of records in the **Sleepbot** exported file.
 You will have to change it if `Asia/Hong_Kong` is not your timezone.
 You may refer to https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for the list of timezone available.
 * `NOTE_PREFIX`: A prefix to be added before your note of each sleep records.
+If you like to have a prefix on the note, you will have to change the value.
-You will have to change it if you don't like `[Import from Sleepbot]` to be added for each of your record.
+* `NOTE_SUFFIX`: A suffix to be added before your note of each sleep records.
+If you don't like suffix ` [Sleepbot Import]` to be added to each of your record, you will have to change the value.

 ## Sample Files